ISeeBugsEverywhere/LinuxOscilloscope/README.md

 # LinuxOscilloscope
 LinuxOscilloscope (LO) is a very simple application with an aim to control various oscilloscopes under Linux and Windows operating systems.

-# Abilities
+# Capabilities
 LO can connect to a oscilloscope via RS232 (not implemented YET), TCP/IP or USB interface.
 Requirements for the oscilloscopes:
 - for USB: Oscilloscope must be compatible with USBTMC protocol, Linux OS should recognize it as /dev/usbtmc* device.
-- for TCP/IP: Oscilloscope must support SCPI protocol.
+- for TCP/IP: Oscilloscope must support SCPI protocol (LXI-compatible).
 - for RS232: **not implemented yet**

 LO is compatible with these oscilloscopes: